- SMP Forms

 - An additional laboratory course in psychology

 Keep in mind that although the ACE will involve a different set of activities than the SMP, it will not involve less work.
 The two courses that make up the alternative experience are designed to require as much of a time commitment as an SMP.
 In fact, Senior Seminar is very much like the first semester of the SMP.

-If you are planning to complete an ACE sequence in order to fulfill your senior capstone requirement, you must submit an ACE Declaration of Intent form & required topic statement to the academic program coordinator, Angie Draheim (GH 116), by March 1 of the second semester of your junior year (or by October 1 if you plan to take Senior Seminar in the first second semester of your junior year).
+If you are planning to complete an ACE sequence in order to fulfill your senior capstone requirement, you must submit an ACE Declaration of Intent form to the academic program coordinator, Angie Draheim (GH 116), by March 1 of the second semester of your junior year.